malikhan-dev/lingo/README.md

 - `Collect()` returns the full result set and errors
 - `CollectRange(cnt)` returns a limited number of items based on the `cnt` argument, along with errors
--  `PipeStream(buffersize) formerly( CollectChan(buffersize) )` collect data and errors using go chan for your large data . available since version v1.4.0
+-  `Pipe(buffersize) formerly( CollectChan(buffersize) )` collect data and errors using go chan for your large data . available since version v1.4.0

 ```go
 	res, err := From(items).Where("Flag", true).Filter(func(item ComplexObjectToSearch) bool {